-The opinions expressed in this presentation are intended for informational purposes only, and are not formal opinions of, nor binding on, the Board of Governors of the Federal Reserve System or any other agency.
+opinions expressed in this presentation are intended for informatis source only, and are not formal opinions at, nor binding on, the itoe

 Key Differences from Previous TDP Policy

 - Streamlined application and assessment process. - Formal/complete applications processed within 60 days. - Procedures for extending a TDP Waiver based on successful testing results. - Greater Bureau commitment to changing regulations based on trial disclosures that test successfully. - Increased clarity regarding iterative and concurrent testing. - Procedures for third-party applications for a TDP Waiver "Template." - Greater commitment to coordination with Federal and State regulators. - Increased clarity regarding confidentiality and disclosure.